run-ai/docs/docs/Researcher/cli-reference/runai-submit-mpi.md

 >  Provide the name of a template.
 A template can provide default and mandatory values.

 #### --job-name-prefix string
 > The prefix to use to automatically generate a Job name with an incremental index.
-When a Job name is omitted Run:AI will generate a Job name.
+When a Job name is omitted Run:ai will generate a Job name.
 The optional `--job-name-prefix flag` creates Job names with the provided prefix.

 ### Container Related